Kangnos/MUSICFLEX-1/README.md

 #### 'Musicspage.js' file became more dynamic.
 We can reuse it.

 ### 0.8 ver
 #### Rivised Errer that blind Side bar.
 I did many times.
-Now it finall worked
+Now it finaly worked.